0xprinc/checks-while-hacks/README.md

     - Try to use the unchecked to increment and decrement to an inrange number
     - Try not to call the full struct if only one or two variables of it are used in the function.
 Just cache the values of them in a local variable.
     - cheap way to store constants is to store them in library as an internal variable.
+    - better to use uint256 instead of bool instead for using as a switch
+    - use `e` instead writing power of 10 as `**`
 74. The constants in solidity when assigned to a mathematical expression have a property to calculate its value everytime they are written to give the value.
 While the immutables don't have this property so this gives immutables a gas saving advantage while assigned to a mathematical expression e.g. 2*10e12
 75. If oracle is accessed using block number(to get historical data), then it should be mandatory to set the values only once per block.
+76. lower size uints are actually less gas efficient.
+One exception is when packing the variables.
+77.

 ## Unexpected implementations and Outputs from already deployed contracts